angrymeir/Module-3-DevSecOps-Example/README.md

 0. Navigate to each of the CI files [sast.yml](.github/workflows/sast.yml), [secrets.yml](.github/workflows/secrets.yml), [trivy_scanning.yml](.github/workflows/trivy_scanning.yml)
 1. Comment out version 1 and uncomment version 2.
 Commit your changes
 2. Check out the `Actions` tab.
 Magically your workflows now don't fail anymore.
 And also the findings are no longer displayed in the logs.
 3. So where are the findings now?
-Checkout the `Security` tag.
+Checkout the `Security` tab.
 Under `Code Scanning` you will find a large list of findings.
 4. Check which security activity produced the most findings?
 Hint: You can filter the findings like so: `is:open branch:main tool:<ToolName>`

 ![All workflows finish successfully after aggregationg and visualizing](figures/3.Aggregation_and_visualization_1.png)